7wotw/aptui/README.md

    ```bash
    nano ~/.bash_profile
    ```
-3. Add the alias
-   To add the alias add this line at the bottom of the file:
+3. To add the alias add this line at the bottom of the file:

    ```bash
    alias aptui='/path/to/aptui.sh'